WSU-kduncan/ceg3120-cicd-Saucy-tgossett/project4/README-CI.md

 #### What are we doing?

- We are containerizing an Angular web application using Docker for ease of deployment and scalability.
+ We are containerizing an Angular web application using Docker so you can access it from your browser.

 #### Why are we doing it?

  - Ensures consistent application behavior across environments.

- - Simplifies deployment and testing.
+ - Simplify deployment and testing.

- - Enables efficient versioning and distribution via DockerHub.
+ - Easy distribution via DockerHub.

 #### Tools Used: